MHK-123/Portfolio/README.md

 ---

-## 📄 License
+## License

-This project is available for viewing and learning purposes.
+This repository is provided for portfolio and learning purposes.

 Please do not redistribute or claim the work as your own.

 ---

-Built with ❤️ by **Mohammed Hussain**
+Built by **Mohammed Hussain**